Under Construction

 30 years after the golden age of retro computers a new piece of software for the Atari is in the middle of being coded:

-AKAINOID, a TOS2.06 (the Atari ST's operating system) application for editing SAMPLEs, PROGRAMs and MULTIs of the Akai S line of samplers, particularily of the S3000XL and for transferring .AIF(F) and .WAV audio files to and from the sampler via MIDI.
-It is under no circumstances meant to be a complete editor for audio files but will some day be a complete editor/librarian for Akai samplers reminiscent of Steinberg Synthworks.
+AKAINOID, a TOS (the operating system of the Atari ST) application for editing SAMPLEs, PROGRAMs and MULTIs of the Akai S line of samplers, particularily of the S3000XL and for transferring .AIF(F) and .WAV audio files to and from the sampler via MIDI.
+It is under no circumstances meant to be an editor for audio files but will some day be a complete editor/librarian for Akai samplers reminiscent of Steinberg Synthworks.

 Editing samples on the Akai itself can be a hassle as you go through endless step menus with a limited amount of buttons on the instrument similarily to an old digital wrist-watch.
 This is where the Atari ST and AKAINOID come in: The mouse-driven user interface of the Atari allows intuitive manipulation of data displayed graphically on a bigger screen than the display of the sampler itself.
 Any change of the sample properties on the Atari is instantly updated on the Akai sampler via MIDI.

-AKAINOID is being coded in Pure C by Application Systems Heidelberg and makes use
+AKAINOID is being coded in Pure C by Application Systems Heidelberg and incorporates

 MROS such as the Steinberg MIDEX ROM port expansion.
-MROS is a mixture between MIDI operating system and MIDI library used by Steinberg applications such as Cubase or Synthworks.
+MROS is a crossover between MIDI operating system and MIDI coding library used by Steinberg applications such as Cubase or Synthworks.

-However AKAINOID does not requires any dongle or license by Steinberg.
+However AKAINOID does not require any dongle or license by Steinberg.

 AKAINOID is completely free and will be open source.
 The author promises, that once the key-mapping editor and envelope editors have been coded and tested, the source code will be released.
 “Just so I still recognize my own software” he explains.